Congratulations to the 2022 Preservation Award Winners! Click here for more information.

-Click here to download the 2022 Awards nomination form.
-Deadline for submissions is July 1, 2022.
+Click here to download the 2023 Awards Nomination Form!
+The deadline for 2023 submissions is July 1.

 Each year the Nantucket Preservation Trust recognizes individuals and organizations that advance the cause of historic preservation on Nantucket.
 Awards are provided for preservation work on historic buildings and landscapes, and for the protection and stewardship of island resources.
 NPT’s Preservation Awards program is designed to show that a building or landscape can be sensitively updated while maintaining and preserving its historic integrity.
 In general, the NPT Preservation Awards emphasize proper preservation, showcase the island’s craftspeople, and reveal the foresight of owners who care about our historic structures and landscape.

 Preservation can be defined as the act or process of applying measures to sustain the existing form, integrity, and materials of a historic resource.

 Stewardship is the act of maintaining a historic resource at a high level of long-term preservation.

 Awards are granted in the following categories*:

 The Architectural Preservation Award recognizes the owner(s) of a historic structure, and when appropriate one or more members of building professionals who assisted in the completion of the preservation project.
 Structures may contain additions that are compatible with the historic sections and include exterior and interior work.
 In order to qualify for the award, preservation of those portions or features that convey the property’s historical, cultural or architectural values is required.